Srimanas0212/pv-energy-harvesting-system/documents/04-ldo.md

 ### 4.6.4 BGR Operation

 Temperature independence is achieved by summing the CTAT and PTAT currents.
-A temperature sweep confirms a stable reference voltage of approximately **800.6 mV** across the swept range (see `images/fig4.11-temperature-sweep.png`).
+A temperature sweep confirms a stable reference voltage of approximately **800.6 mV** across the swept range (see [Temperature Sweep](../images/4.11-BGR_Final_output.png)).